MBadriNarayanan/YoloV3ForCustomDataset/README.md

 ### Section 5 : Traffic Dataset

 * Download the traffic dataset from the link provided

 * Convert annotations from the csv file using 05ConvertingAnnotations notebook

 * Prepare data in YOLO Format using 05DataPreparation notebook

 ### Note : In all notebooks use the proper directory

+### Note : In all Data Preparation Notebooks give the proper location of the backup location

 ### Note : In Sections 3,4,4b,5 if you want to check if we have prepared the images correctly create a classes.txt file in the same order and open LabelImg and verify